I’m sure you’ve seen the posts before, if you’ve spent any time in the travel blogosphere:

 Or the woman with the high-power, high-clearance job who struggles to get permission to travel freely outside of the US.

-Or the man with a highly sensitive and deadly peanut allergy who’s always dreamed of Thailand.
+Or the man with a highly sensitive and deadly tree nut allergy who’s always dreamed of Thailand.

 We need to stop treating travel as if it’s the end-all, be-all of every human’s life.
 Travel is powerful – it forces you outside of your comfort zone, facilitates language learning, teaches about different cultures, and introduces you to new food.
 But you know what?
 You can do those things from home.
 Get takeout from that new Indian restaurant, start a new language on Duolingo, read a travel memoir, watch Samsara, volunteer with refugees in your area.
 See the sites near where you live – almost everyone I talk to lives within a day’s drive of some major tourist attraction they’ve never been to.
 (I’m guilty here myself.)